Evenwyne/programming-univbasics-4-introduction/README.md

 ## Define `Array`

 An `Array` is a collection that holds multiple pieces of data under a single name ("Gryffindors", "Countries").
-In daily life, we call them as "lists."
+In daily life, we call them "lists."

 **The Beatles**